 Canals and Locks

-Boat captains at times need to navigate their boats, ships or any watercraft vessel from one stretch of water to another.
+Boat captains, at times, need to navigate their boats, ships, or other watercraft vessels from one stretch of water to another.

 These river and canal waterways have different water levels.
-The functionality of a lock is a cavity that allows water levels to be varied.
-Different from a caisson lock, a canal inclined plane or boat lift.
+The lock functions as a cavity that allows the water levels to vary.
+Different from a caisson lock, a canal inclined plane, or boat lift.
 The chamber itself, known as caisson, rises and falls.

 Locks allow easier navigation through rivers.
-They also enable a canal to pass over land that is not level enabling a much more direct route to be taken.
+They also enable a canal to pass over land that is not level enabling a boat to take a much more direct route to other waters.

 What is a pound lock?